-- For the former, 4Kids Entertainment didn't seem that the implied details were good enough, so they had one of their developers state in the middle of the climax's episode that everyone (including those harmed in explosions and falls) were perfectly okay.
+- For the former, 4Kids Entertainment didn't think that the implied details were good enough, so they had one of their developers state in the middle of the climax's episode that everyone (including those harmed in explosions and falls) were perfectly okay.

 - In Code Geass Nightmare of Nunnally, unlike in the main series, the consequences of triggering an avalanche on Narita are largely unexplored, given that the plot quickly moves on.

 - The main series also plays this straight later on when Lelouch sets off Mount Fuji.
-No mention of an evacuation of all the towns surrounding the mountain for about 100 miles which should include much of the Tokyo metropolitan area is ever made.
-This is mitigated by the fact that Tokyo Settlement was the sight of a nuke-equivalent explosion a few episodes earlier, causing millions of casualties and several Heroic BSOD and further mitigated by the fact that Lelouch is going for a Zero Approval Gambit (haha) at this point, so several hundred thousand casualties do more to advance his plans than anything else.
+No mention of an evacuation of all the towns surrounding the mountain for about 100 miles, which should include much of the Tokyo metropolitan area, is ever made.
+This is mitigated by the fact that Tokyo Settlement was the site of a nuke-equivalent explosion a few episodes earlier, causing millions of casualties and several Heroic BSOD and further mitigated by the fact that Lelouch is going for a Zero Approval Gambit (haha) at this point, so several hundred thousand casualties do more to advance his plans than anything else.

-- Parodied in Dirty Pair Flash: After one of their little "accidents" involving a space station Kei and Yuri are ordered to send a hand-written letter of apology to each one of the 300,000 survivors.
+- Parodied in Dirty Pair Flash: After one of their little "accidents" involving a space station, Kei and Yuri are ordered to send a hand-written letter of apology to each one of the 300,000 survivors.